Does Santander Do Contractor Mortgages?

-On one side you have an eye-catching, gleaming top line income.
+On one side of the blade, you have an eye-catching, gleaming top line income.
 On the dull side, you show low salary and dividend drawings.
-This conundrum will confuse advisers at non-contractor friendly mortgage lenders like Santander.
+Or, with umbrella contractors, convoluted payslips that untrained advisors don't understand.

 …but their lending criteria can’t utilise the net profits in your limited company.
-Your low salary and dividends is all they can use, ending in a reduced mortgage offer (if one at all).
+Your low salary and dividends, or net pay (sometimes your SA302), is all they can use.
+These methods end in a reduced or uncompetitive mortgage offer, if one at all.

 That “Ltd.” suffix on the end of your business name may add clout to your reputation.
 But it does little to enhance your mortgage affordability at Santander.

-When all’s said and done, your blade’s blind side is likely to cut you.
-And deep, as it does with many High Street lenders.
+Your blade’s blind side is more liable to cut you than the clean, shiny side.
+And deeper, as it does with many High Street lenders.

 Common questions about Santander mortgages